Salman Rushdie tells court he believed he was dying after harrowing knife attack

 “Two major injuries the one to my neck, the one to my left-hand side… and the one across...
 From left to right across my neck, that’s what I recall… that was a slash wound.”

-He used his hand in a tabbing motion to show the court that there were “three like puncture wounds down the middle of my chest.”
+He used his hand in a stabbing motion to show the court that there were “three like puncture wounds down the middle of my chest.”

 Henry Reese, the moderator of the event, “ran across the stage and tackled the individual, and after that a number of members of the audience… also came up on stage to help,” he recalled.